-Most people who start a business in Spain have never run a business before and therefore it is unsurprising that they do not know what they need to know about running a business in a different country with a different culture, different laws, different taxes and so on.
+Most people who start a business in Spain have never run a business before.
+It’s therefore unsurprising that they often lack an understanding of running a business in a different country with a different culture, different laws, different taxes and so on.

-Starting a business in Spain faq’s
+Common questions about starting a business in Spain

 Is the legal system in Spain the same as the UK?

 No, they are very different.
 The way that companies are structured can be very different.
 The way business plans are made is different.
 Banking procedures can be different.
 The tax system is very different.
 Employment law is different.

 Do I need a lawyer to help me set up a business in Spain?